Taylor Swift Returns to Her Country Roots With "Betty" Performance at 2020 ACM Awards - E! Online

 The folklore artist turned up the country flavor for her highly-anticipated performance of "Betty."

 The singer gave it her all while performing her song, and fans got to see her return to her country roots.
-Wearing a red body-con and high-waisted khaki pants while strumming her guitar, Taylor's acoustic performance was the perfect debut for her sentimental song about teenage romance.
+Taylor's acoustic performance was the perfect debut for her sentimental song about teenage romance.

+Additionally, E!
+News has learned Taylor did her own hair, make-up and styling.
+She chose to wear a red body-con, high-waisted khakis and kitten heels, all of which came from Stella McCartney.

 Swift previously revealed on country radio that she wrote the song from "the perspective of a 17-year-old boy."